python/cpython/Doc/tutorial/introduction.rst

    3
    4

-Function argumets
+Function arguments
 -----------------

-We already know :func:`print` function, that writes the value of the argument(s) it receives on screen.
+We already know the : func:`print` function, which writes the value of the argument(s) it receives on screen.
 The arguments are enclosed within parentheses ``()``.
 In simplest form, like ``print(a, b)``, the arguments are positional,  meaning the function processes them in the same order